-You'll lose a lot of heat through your head and neck, because you have a lot of capillaries in those areas.
-Cover your head with a good hat, and your neck with either a neck gaiter or a balclava; a stocking cap with a face hole, and a sleeve that covers your neck.
-The balclava can be cinched down to hold a baseball cap down in strong winds.
-Ball caps are great for keeping the sun off your face, but the wind can sail them away over the horizon if they're not secured with a balclava.
+You'll lose a lot of heat through your head and neck because you have a lot of capillaries in those areas.
+Cover your head with a good hat, and your neck with either a neck gaiter or a balaclava; a stocking cap with a face hole, and a sleeve that covers your neck.
+The balaclava can be cinched down to hold a baseball cap down in strong winds.
+Ball caps are great for keeping the sun off your face, but the wind can sail them away over the horizon if they're not secured with a balaclava.
 Stocking caps are good, as well, but they don't cover the neck area.

 If you're hunting Southeast Alaska a lot, a pair of calf-length rubber boots are essential.
 If you have weaker ankles, you should know that these boots offer little in the way of ankle support, so you'll want to tape your ankles with an ACE bandage or something similar.